joeduffy/joeduffy.github.io/_posts/2016-11-30-15-years-of-concurrency.md

 meaning.
 On a field, `readonly` today means "the value cannot be changed"; in the case of a pointer, therefore, the `readonly` of today did not impact the referent object graph.
 In this new model, it would.
 Given that we anticipated an opt-in flag, `--strict-mutability`, this would be acceptable, and would require `readonly mutable`, a slight wart, to get the old behavior.
-This wasn't a deal-breaker to me, and obvious similarities to `const` come to mind.
+This wasn't a deal-breaker to me -- especially given that a very common bug in C# is developers assuming that `readonly` is deep (which now it would be), and obvious similarities to `const` come to mind.

 ### Ownership